-I write about food.
-I research it, and I’m a librarian with subject matter expertise in foodways and food history.
+My interests in libraries and archives lie in building and making available, collections that document underrepresented groups comprehensively.
+I’m also strongly interested in ethics in collecting and access.
+I write about food and have subject matter expertise in foodways and food history.
 I have special interests in African Diaspora, African, and Middle Eastern culinary traditions but I’m globally inclined.

 I am also the founder of Roots Cuisine, which I’m very slowly transforming into foodways library website.
 It’s will be the online home of the bricks and mortar foodways library I working toward, whose collections will document the foodways and food history of African Americans and the global African Diaspora.